 (11) A residents’ committee may charge a fee for the provision or organisation of recreational and other activities for the residents of the retirement village.

+[Clause 24 amended in Gazette 30 Dec 2016 p.
+5964.]

 25. Incorporated association formed to carry out function of residents’ committee

 (1) The residents may only establish a residents’ committee under clause 24(2)(c) by special resolution.